-Cash sickness benefits: The insured must have gross monthly earnings greater than 2,000 koruna or work more than 15 days a month.
-A doctor's certificate is required from the first day of incapacity.
+Cash sickness benefits: A doctor's certificate is required from the first day of incapacity.
 There is no minimum period of employment or residence.

-Cash maternity benefits: The insured must have at least 270 days of coverage in the two years before childbirth, have reported a loss of earnings, and be the mother of the child or be the child's substitute caregiver (substitute caregivers may include men).
-The mother must have undergone a medical examination to confirm the pregnancy.
+Cash maternity benefits: Must have at least 270 days of coverage in the last two years before the maternity leave begins, have reported a loss of earnings, and be the mother of the child or be the child's substitute caregiver (substitute caregivers may include men).
+A medical exam to confirm the pregnancy is required.

-Self-employed persons must have at least 180 days of coverage in the year before childbirth.
+Self-employed persons must have at least 270 days of coverage in the last two years, including at least 180 days are in the last year, before childbirth.